AlexBaranosky/EmailClojMatic/README.md

 1. edit config.cljdata to use your gmail account and password.
 It should looke like `{ :gmail-address "you@gmail.com" :password "your password" }`
 2. execute: lein uberjar
-3. edit reminders.bat or reminders.sh to look like this: java -jar C:\path\to\emailclojmatic-1.0.0-SNAPSHOT-standalone.jar "Your name" "you@gmail.com" - You may have as many name and email address pairs as you'd like to have the reminders sent to
+3. edit reminders.bat or reminders.sh to look like this: java -jar C:\path\to\emailclojmatic-1.0.0-SNAPSHOT-standalone.jar "Your name" "you@gmail.com" - You may list as many name and email address pairs as you'd like to have the reminders sent to
 4. setup a cron job or a windows scheduled task to run the reminders.bat/sh say every half an hour.
 It keeps track of how many reminders it has already sent today so that it will only send you reminders once a day.